d0lim/docker-compose-aws-circle-ci-example/README.md

-# Awesome Project Build with TypeORM
+# Docker compose CI/CD Example

 Steps to run this project: